nerves-project/nerves_system_x86_64/README.md

 | Hardware I/O         | None                            |
 | Ethernet             | Yes                             |

-Please contact us about this if you're really interested in it.
-We don't exercise it regularly except as a base for other x86_64 projects.

 ## Using

 The most common way of using this Nerves System is create a project with `mix